-The following proposed text is the same as the text for the corresponding ambient viewing conditions SEI message in ISO/IEC 23008-2:2017, with the following differences required to conform to ISO/IEC 14496–10:
+The following proposed text is the same as the text for the corresponding ambient viewing conditions SEI message in HEVC, with the following differences required to conform to AVC:

 Replace the HEVC-specific text:

 When an ambient viewing environment SEI message is present for any picture of a CLVS of a particular layer and the first picture of the CLVS is an IRAP picture, an ambient viewing environment SEI message shall be present for that IRAP picture.
 The ambient viewing environment SEI message persists for the current layer in decoding order from the current picture until the end of the CLVS.
 All ambient viewing environment SEI messages that apply to the same CLVS shall have the same content.